 - The incident: Some hackers gained access to the seed phrases (also known as Mnemonic phrases or backup phrases) of Slope wallet users

-- Again, if you use the same seed phrase (Mnemonic) in Slope wallet, then we recommended you to create a wallet and transfer assets
+- Again, if you use the same seed phrase (Mnemonic) in Slope wallet, then we recommended you to create a wallet and transfer tokens

 Security best practices: A private key never leaves the device

 At imToken, we used developer tools such as Sentry and Firebase for error reporting and statistics as it is common practice.
-We do however never collect any data sensitive to asset security.
+We do however never collect any data sensitive to wallet security.

 - We invite any security auditor and developer to participate in our bug bounty mechanism participate in the bug report program.